Epstein-Zin Utility Maximization on a Random Horizon

 Solving the involved minimization problems yields the candidate optimal strategies $(\pi^{*},\tilde{c}^{*})$:

 where $X^* := X^{\pi^*,c^*}$ is the candidate optimal wealth process.
 Plugging these into \eqref{EQ10}, we have

 Rearranging and simplifying terms gives

-\begin{remark} A significant departure from the standard fixed-horizon case is the involvement of $\hat Z$ in \eqref{H} and \eqref{optimalstrategies}.
-Indeed, the formulas in \cite[p.235]{Xing} can be obtained by taking $\hat Z\equiv 0$ in \eqref{H} and \eqref{optimalstrategies}, leading to a simpler generator and a more straightforward investment strategy.
-This simplification does not work in our case: the randomness of $\tau$, in general, can be fully captured only with the additional process $\hat Z$.
-This will be explained in detail in Section~\ref{Examples}, where we compare our results with those on a fixed horizon in a Markovian setting; see Remark~\ref{rem:hat Z=0} for details. \end{remark}
+\begin{remark} A significant departure from the fixed-horizon case is the involvement of $\hat Z$ in \eqref{optimalstrategies}-\eqref{H}.
+Indeed, the formulas in \cite[p.235]{Xing} can be obtained by taking $\hat Z\equiv 0$ in \eqref{optimalstrategies}-\eqref{H}, leading to a simpler generator and a more straightforward investment strategy.
+This simplification does not hold in our case: the randomness of $\tau$ can be fully captured only with the additional process $\hat Z$, as explained in detail in Appendix~\ref{sec:Markov}; see Remark~\ref{rem:hat Z=0} particularly. \end{remark}

 To make sense of the heuristic derivations above, the first task is to show the existence of a solution to the BSDE \eqref{EQ11}, with the generator $H$ given in \eqref{H}.
-This can be rather tricky: $H$ has quadratic growth in both $Z$ and $\hat Z$, and exponential growth in $D$ (as $\theta<0$).
+This can be tricky: $H$ has quadratic growth in both $Z$ and $\hat Z$, along with exponential growth in $D$ (as $\theta<0$).

-BSDEs with quadratic growth were investigated in \cite{Kobylanski00}, which has been expanded upon by \cite{Briand06}, \cite{Briand07}, and \cite{Confortola08}.
-The results in \cite{Briand06} and \cite{Briand07} seem promising to serve our purpose, yet the exponential growth in $D$ prohibits us from effectively doing so.
-While there is a truncation technique in \cite{Xing} to tame the exponential growth in $D$, it requires bounded time horizons.
-Ultimately, we carefully devise a new truncation technique, to curb the exponential growth in $D$ on the possibly unbounded random horizon; see Remark~\ref{rem:new truncation} for details.
+BSDEs with quadratic growth were investigated in \cite{Kobylanski00}, which had been expanded upon by \cite{Briand06, Briand07, Confortola08}.
+The results in \cite{Briand06, Briand07} seem promising to our case, yet the exponential growth in $D$ prohibits us from using them.
+While there is a truncation technique in \cite{Xing} to tame the exponential growth in $D$, it requires a bounded time horizon.
+Ultimately, we will devise a new truncation technique to curb the exponential growth in $D$ on a possibly unbounded random horizon; see Remark~\ref{rem:new truncation} for details.
 With exponential growth contained, a delicate use of \cite{Confortola08} and \cite{Kobylanski00} in sequence (see Remark \ref{rem:in order} for details) yields the following.